tristanSilva/llm-tokenization/README.md

 ## Background

-I work as a Business Process Automation Developer in Philippines.
-I am now moving deeper into AI engineering and this repository is part of that transition.
+Currently I am working as a Business Process Automation Developer in the Philippines, transitioning into AI Automation Engineering and this repository is part of that transition.

-There are other projects I am building in parallel.
+My background is in Blue Prism RPA, NestJS, FastAPI, and React Native — mostly enterprise and LGU-facing systems.

 ---

 ## Notes

 - Code is intentionally simple and over-commented.
 This is a learning repo, not a production library.
-- I write analogies next to the technical concepts because that is how I learn best.
-- Commit messages follow the pattern `Add DayXX: short description` so the history reads like a journal.

 ---

-*Started June 2026.
-Naga City, Philippines.*